 Thunderstorms bring heavy rainfall and cooler weekend temperatures

-Some of the UK has had almost a month’s rainfall in just a few hours as thunderstorms took hold following the long summer heatwave.
+Some of the UK has had more than a month’s rainfall in just a few hours as thunderstorms took hold following the long summer heatwave.

 The Met Office upgraded a weather warning for Northern Ireland to amber, saying damage to buildings from flooding and lightning strikes is likely.

-Belfast International Airport saw 80.6mm of rainfall between midday and 4pm on Saturday, nearing the July average for Northern Ireland, which sits at 81.2mm.
+Belfast International Airport saw 88.2mm of rainfall on Saturday afternoon, above the July average for the entire region, which sits at 81.2mm.

 Roads have flooded and transport has been affected, with some buses cancelled.